-- Outdoor storage shall be fully screened on all sides by an opaque, ornamental or vegetative screen. - Outdoor storage must be an accessory use to a principal use on the same site. - Landfills are prohibited.
+- Outdoor storage shall be screened from the adjacent exterior properties and right of ways to the extent practical. - Outdoor storage must be an accessory use to a principal use on the same site.

+Landfills are prohibited.

 B. DEVELOPMENT AND REVIEW PROCESS